 Although this seems like a lot, there’s some overlap in these functions.
 More simply, WTC is used as a transactional coin to perform activities off of the parent chain through byte fee payments, facilitate collaboration between sub chains, and reward nodes for maintaining the network.

+Now, Waltonchain’s whitepaper (v2.0) outlines a Waltonchain Proof-of-Contribution (WPoC) consensus.
+This new consensus mechanism combines Proof-of-Work (PoW), Proof-of-Stake (PoS), and Proof-of-Labor (PoL).
+The parent chain uses a combination of PoW and PoS.
 This means that as a WTC token holder, you’ll receive dividends just by holding the tokens in your wallet.

 Waltonchain Team & Progress